ROMATZ FITNESS EVALUATION & ASSESSMENT METHOD

 -

 Blood Glucose Assessment: Measuring fasting blood glucose levels to assess diabetes risk and overall metabolic health.
 Dennis Romatz does not administer Blood Glucose tests.
-We do utilize Blood Glucose Kits, but results are limited and we prefer to have our clients get thoroughly tested at a hospital.
+We utilize Blood Glucose Kits, but results are limited and we prefer to have our clients test at a hospital.
 We work closely with Samitavej Hospital and can refer you to our specialist.

-The list of tests I perform include, but are not limited to:
+The list of tests I perform include, but is not limited to:

 -